We have a long established reputation in the Thames Valley for providing expert advice on restructuring, corporate refinancing and insolvency.

 We are regularly instructed by insolvency practitioners, funders, charge holders, company directors, debtors, individuals, partnerships and companies on a broad range of insolvency and restructuring issues.

-The group, led by Ian Wood-Smith, consists of lawyers specialising not only in corporate recovery, restructuring and insolvency, but commercial property, employment and dispute resolution, to ensure that we provide advice which caters for all of our client’s needs.
+The group, led by Ian Wood-Smith, consists of lawyers specialising not only in corporate recovery, restructuring and insolvency, but commercial property, employment, commercial contracts and dispute resolution, to ensure that we provide advice which caters for all of our client’s needs.

-We advised the administrators on a multimillion pound pre-pack sale of a global slipper manufacturer including drafting the necessary documentation required to transfer the assets and intellectual property of the Company.
+A particular highlight is that we advised the administrators on a multimillion pound pre-pack sale of a global slipper manufacturer including drafting the necessary documentation required to transfer the assets and intellectual property of the business.

 Rising energy prices, inflation and interest rates are placing a strain on businesses resulting in a large increase in corporate insolvencies.
 With further increases predicted in the coming months many businesses will suffer severe cashflow issues and it is now more important than ever that businesses seek advice from specialist professional advisers at an early stage.